Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6670 (OEM), in theory, should perform a little bit faster than the GeForce GTS 450 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6670 (OEM) should theoretically be a bit better than the GeForce GTS 450 in general. (explain)

-Texel RateThe GeForce GTS 450 should be a lot (approximately 31%) faster with regards to texture filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe GeForce GTS 450 should be quite a bit (more or less 31%) better at anisotropic filtering than the Radeon HD 6670 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison